yukomath/Skin-Cancer-Classification/README.md

 The results show that class imbalance handling has a significant impact on performance in medical image classification.

-Weighted random sampling helped improve class balance during training, but did not reliably improve melanoma recall, suggesting that sampling alone is not sufficient for this problem.
+Weighted random sampling assisted in improving class balance during training, but did not reliably improve melanoma recall, suggesting that sampling alone is not sufficient for this problem.
 However, when combined with square-root scaled inverse-frequency weighting, a partial improvement in melanoma recall was observed.

-Focal loss improved learning on hard examples; however, it did not perform better than weighted cross-entropy in this dataset, likely due to the strong class imbalance.
+Focal loss elevated learning on hard examples; however, it did not perform better than weighted cross-entropy in this dataset, likely due to the strong class imbalance.

-Square-root scaled inverse-frequency weighting reduced the effect of extreme class imbalance but also weakened the model’s sensitivity to rare classes such as melanoma.
+Square-root scaled inverse-frequency weighting reduced the effect of extreme class imbalance but simultaneously weakened the model’s sensitivity to rare classes such as melanoma.

-In summary, these results indicate a trade-off between improving performance on minority classes and maintaining stable overall classification performance.
+In summary, these results indicate a trade-off between enhanced performance on minority classes and maintaining stable overall classification performance.
 Among the evaluated methods, inverse-frequency weighted cross-entropy provided the most balanced performance, suggesting that directly using class frequency in the loss function is an effective strategy for this dataset.

 ---
 ### Acknowledgements